Jane with her Tenterfield Terrier

 Jane in the VCA Library

 In 1993 Jane organized band of interested members into a working bee to work a three week period to catalogue, computerize, repair, cover and label the existing collection.
 This took 29 volunteers some 635 hours.
+Then the collection became known as the VCA Library.

 Over the next 6 years, under Jane's Chairmanship with a volunteer Committee